 How to Apply

-- In what ways will the project advance the creative or scholarly work of graduate student participant(s)?
+- In what ways will the project advance the scholarship, pedagogy, or creative work of the graduate student(s)?

 Successful proposals will do the following:

-- Demonstrate how the project will provide substantial benefit to the community partner and advance the creative or scholarly agenda of the participating graduate student(s).
+- Demonstrate how the project will benefit the community partner(s) and advance the scholarship, pedagogy, or creative work of the graduate student(s).

 - Learn from and participate in a supportive network of publicly-engaged scholars

 Graduate Student Commitments